oscarperez1985/test/README.md

 <p align = "center"> Table 01.
 Execution Times</p>

 ## Summary
-1. What are the advantages or disadvantages of refactoring code?
+1. *What are the advantages or disadvantages of refactoring code?*
+- As demonstrated in this exercise, refactoring a code can reduce the execution time significantly.
+However it might be cumbersome for the programmer to refactor a code that is not clear or if it is not well documented or structured.
+Another potential issue is the lack of local control.
+When refactoring a code, multiple steps might be synthesize into less or even a single step.
+While this would make the code more efficient, in certain cases, it might complicate the process of modifying the code or debugging it.
+For example, a minor but undesired modification might lead to a global error.
-2. How do these pros and cons apply to refactoring the original VBA script?
+2. *How do these pros and cons apply to refactoring the original VBA script?*
+- Refactoring the original VBA script reduced its execution times by almost a 90%.
+Instead of iterating through the whole data 12 times, this is, the same number of stock companies, only one iteration was conducted in the refactored code.
+Since this code was clear, commented and well-structured, refactoring the code was a fairly simple process.